HPouyanmehr/nextinit/README.md

 Steps to follow:

 1. Create your repository (An **empty** repository is recommended).
-2. Add a remote named "nextinit" to your project.
+2. Add a remote named "nextinit" to your project by running `git remote add nextinit https://github.com/HPouyanmehr/nextinit`.
-3. To add NextJs and TypeScript run `git merge nextinit/main`
+3. To add NextJs and TypeScript run `git merge --allow-unrelated-histories nextinit/main`
 4. Run the merge command for the branches you need ([Check the list](#branches)).

 ## Branches